KarthikeyaKaushik/KarthikeyaKaushik.github.io/index.md

 I am Karthikeya, and you have landed on my personal website.
 I am a recent Master's graduate from the Technical University of Munich, where I majored in Computational Science and Engineering.
-Towards the end of my M.Sc, I shifted my focus to (Computational) Cognitive Science, and I am happy my academic rovings have ended.
+Towards the end of my M.Sc, I shifted my focus to (Computational) Cognitive Science, and my academic rovings have ended.
 I am home! :)

+Here is the link to my [CV](CV-karthikeyakaushik.pdf).

 Currently, I am employed at the Max Planck Institute for Psycholinguistics in Nijmegen at the LaCNS lab, and work with Andrea